 Why is there an additional fee?
 Why can’t AGU pay for this with registration fees?

-While the value provided to the presenters is significant, the costs associated with this new technology are also high.
+Although the value provided to the presenters is significant, the costs associated with this new technology are also high.
 AGU is assuming most of the costs this first year, passing on as little as possible to the participants, to encourage and enable greater and more varied participation in the pilot.
-While there is an additional fee associated with an eLightning session, we have ensured the cost to presenters – the combined abstract submission fee and eLightning fee – will be less than costs associated to submitting an abstract to a traditional session and onsite poster printing.
+Although there is an additional fee associated with an eLightning session, we have ensured the cost to presenters—the combined abstract submission fee and eLightning fee—will be less than costs associated with submitting an abstract to a traditional session and on-site poster printing.

 Has AGU considered getting a sponsorship or a grant for this session format?

-AGU is searching for sponsorship and grant opportunities, though it may not be enough to eliminate the need for a presenter fee for 2017.
+AGU is searching for sponsorship and grant opportunities, although they may not be enough to eliminate the need for a presenter fee for 2017.